Khurshida-Meem/Khurshida-Meem/README.md

 - 🔭 I’m currently working as a React Developer Intern at Soft Solvers Solutions
 - 🌱 Exploring React.js and JavaScript
-- 💬 Ask me about any topic you know well cause I would love to learn about the topic
 - ⚡ Fun fact: I came into the programming world accidently and continuing with pleasure
 - :mailbox: How to reach me: meemrumi59@gmail.com